ANIME REVIEW | A Fluffy Fun Time In Hell With "Miss Beelzebub"

 Of course, a cute show needs to be more than just visual candy to be truly entertaining, and that's where As Miss Beelzebub Likes it. shows its greatest strength.
-How the world of Pandemonium is surprisingly clever, with there being a big emphasis on letting its citizens be content rather than suffer.
+How the world of Pandemonium is showcased is surprisingly clever, with there being a big emphasis on letting its citizens be content rather than suffer.
 This gives way to various character developments that not just shape the level of their cuteness, but also gives them truly well-rounded personalities.
 As such, we learn the many flaws and faults of this show, and it demonstrates how they overcome their obstacles in some fashion.
 Again, they're still demons, but like Dracula in the recent Castlevania animated series, they give reason to their mannerisms.

 Hence why each episode is filled with enough charm to choke even the most princely of Disney Princes.
 From Miss Beelzebub taking care of Mullin when he falls ill to Belphegor learning to cook to win the heart of Azazel, each story presents a good amount of heart and care into the people that the series is focusing on.
 Yes, these storylines have been done in anime & manga in the past, but this anime does it heartwarmingly enough to make it still enjoyable to watch.
 It also knows when to show off its funny bone, be it when a Hot Springs is built into the castle or when Astaroth (Yoshitsugi Matsuoka) is berated by his assistant Sargatanas (Ai Kakuma).

 Because of how the show seemingly pokes fun of shojo tropes, I often find myself comparing it to Ouran High School Host Club.
 Both are pretty on the eyes, but know when to take a proper jab at its respective genre.
-There's also one weird comparison to both series, as we learn about Miss Beelzebub's fear or lightning in the same way we did with Ouran's Haruhi character.
+There's also one weird comparison to both series, as we learn about Miss Beelzebub's fear of lightning in the same way we did with Ouran's Haruhi character.
 While this may be coincidental, it's rather interesting to see that these similar moments are when its main focus shows any sign of legit fear for the very first time.
 Still, both anime are different enough to keep their similarities at bay.

 Perhaps most surprising about As Miss Beelzebub Likes it. is the company responsible for animating it.
 After going extreme with the angst in last season's Hanebado!, Liden Films takes the opposite route with this series.
 Every aspect of this show is bright and fluffy, to the point where you'll swear everything is made of candy or some other sugary treat.
 Although not part of the iyashikei genre, the anime gives off a good, calming feeling while watching it, even during some of its more comedic moments.
 Needless to say, Liden Films captures Hell in the most cutesy of ways imaginable.